Mikaela Shiffrin: 2017 season

 Shiffrin opened the 2017 season with a second-place finish in giant slalom at Sölden in October 2016.
 This was followed by a victory in slalom at Levi on November 12.
 On November 26, 2016, she finished fifth in giant slalom at Killington in her first World Cup race in Vermont, but she returned the following day to a first-place finish in the slalom.
 On December 11, 2016, Shiffrin won her 11th straight World Cup in the slalom in Sestriere, Italy.
 On December 27, Shiffrin won the giant slalom in Semmering, Austria, her second career giant slalom win and her first solo giant slalom win.
 The next day, she repeated and won her third career giant slalom and 25th World cup career victory.
 Shiffrin subsequently won the final race held at Semmering, a slalom, on December 29, 2016, achieving her 26th World cup victory and completing her sweep of races at the resort.
 This made her the first woman to take three wins in three consecutive days in technical disciplines since Vreni Schneider won two giant slaloms in Schwarzenberg and a slalom in Mellau in January 1989.
-However she missed out on equalling the record of eight consecutive slalom wins, jointly held by Schneider and Janica Kostelić when she failed to finish first run of the Snow Queen Trophy race in Zagreb on January 3 – her first DNF in slalom since a race in Semmering in 2012.
+However she missed out on equalling the record of eight consecutive slalom wins, jointly held by Schneider and Janica Kostelić when she failed to finish the first run of the Snow Queen Trophy race in Zagreb on January 3 – her first DNF in slalom since a race in Semmering in 2012.
 On January 29 in Cortina d'Ampezzo, Italy, Shiffrin posted her best result in a speed event, finishing fourth in the super-G, only 0.03 seconds off the podium.
 She won her first parallel slalom on January 31 in Stockholm, Sweden.

 At the World Championships in St. Moritz in February, she won the gold medal in slalom and took the silver in giant slalom.
 The gold was her third consecutive in slalom at the World Championships; she became the first woman to do this in the World Cup era and the first since Germany's Christl Cranz in 1939 when the Worlds were held annually.

 On February 26, Shiffrin won her first super combined race at Crans-Montana.
 In Squaw Valley, the first World Cup races there since 1969, she won the giant slalom on March 10 and the slalom the following day, taking her to 31 World Cup victories and 11 for the season.
 This secured her fourth slalom world cup.
 In Aspen, Colorado, the World Cup finals of the season took place.
 Shiffrin secured her first overall World Cup but did not win the giant slalom World Cup that year.
 She finished the season with more World Cup victories before the age of 22 than Ingemar Stenmark, the record holder for number of World Cup victories.
 After the season, she received the "Skieur d'Or" (golden skier) award, given by the international ski journalist association to the best alpine skier of the year (one award for both genders).